Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 3. Broken Shifter Cable or Shifter Linkage

-A broken or disconnected shifter cable or linkage can prevent your car from moving in any gear in the automatic transmission.
+A broken or disconnected shifter cable or linkage can stop your car from moving in any gear.
+This happens with automatic transmissions.

 You can find the shifter cable by looking underneath the vehicle at the transmission on the driver’s side of it.
 So, if the linkage or cable of the gear shifter is broken or bent, the PCM will not be able to determine which gear the manual lever is in.